Nixie and Nimbo

 Our thoughts and actions affect how we feel.
 By changing distorted thinking and dysfunctional behavior, we can change our emotions.
-In Nixie and Nimbo we explore some tools children can use to control their anxiety rather than letting it control them.
+Nixie and Nimbo is a series of kindergarten learning videos where we explore tools children can use to control their anxiety rather than letting it control them.

 Nixie is afraid of meeting new people, but she’s not alone.

 Some kids have a harder time fitting in.
 Cornerstones of childhood interaction, like sharing a toy or playing make-believe, might not come naturally.
 While parents can’t make friends for their children, they can help them develop and practice key social skills.
 If you see your child struggling to make friends or getting rejected by other kids, here are some steps you can take to help.

 Nixie sees that even brave knights get scared sometimes.

 When kids get scared, as parents our natural instinct is often to soothe and comfort.
 There’s nothing under the bed, I promise!
 But, realistically, parents can’t — and shouldn’t — always be there to help kids calm down.
 Teaching children how to manage fears without parental intervention helps them build the confidence and independence they need to feel more in control and less afraid, both now and as they grow up.

 Nixie has to conquer her fear of heights and learns the power of breathing from monkeys on a mountain.

 Deep breathing is the first step in a practice called mindfulness, which helps you focus on what’s happening here and now — not what might have been or what you’re worried could happen next.
 The goal is to give you enough distance from disturbing thoughts and emotions to be able to observe them without immediately reacting to them.